 Are you looking for an opportunity to guide, shape and influence the world leader in Indigenous media?
 Would you consider bringing your skills to a national board level?
-Dadan Sivunivut is seeking applicants to serve on its Board of Directors.
+APTN is seeking applicants to serve on its board of directors.

-Apply to become a part of a committed, diverse and talented team on Dadan Sivunivut’s policy governance board.
-Members will be drawn from a wide variety of personal and professional backgrounds and Indigenous traditions.
+Apply to join a committed, diverse and talented team on APTN’s policy governance board, drawn from a wide variety of personal and professional backgrounds and Indigenous traditions.

 ROLE AND RESPONSIBILITIES OF THE BOARD OF GOVERNANCE

-Dadan Sivunivut is governed by a volunteer board of directors representing all regions of Canada.
-The governance board is responsible for the oversight of Dadan Sivunivut and its subsidiaries and sets policy and direction while guiding the organization to fulfill its mission, mandate and vision, remaining a true reflection of Indigenous Peoples across Canada.
+APTN is governed by a volunteer board of directors representing all regions of Canada.
+The governance board is responsible for the oversight of APTN and sets policy and direction while guiding the organization to fulfill its mission, mandate and vision, remaining a true reflection of Indigenous Peoples across Canada.

 The board communicates mostly in English and each meeting involves the substantial reading of reports.

-The Board of Directors meets four times per year, typically in Ottawa, Ontario.
-Additional meetings may be by teleconference and directors are expected to participate in one or two board committees, which meet by phone or at board meetings.
+The board of directors meet at least four times per year typically in Winnipeg, Manitoba.
+Additional meetings may be by teleconference and directors are expected to participate in one or two board committees which meet by phone or at board meetings.

-Travel and accommodations for meetings are arranged and covered by Dadan Sivunivut.
+Travel and accommodations for meetings are arranged and covered by APTN.

 HOW TO APPLY

-If you are interested in serving on the Dadan Sivunivut Board of Directors, you will need to complete an online application form and upload the following documents.
+If you are interested in serving on the APTN Board of Directors, you will need to complete an online application form and upload the following documents.
 Please prepare your files before completing the online application:

 - Cover letter (maximum of two pages) that addresses your interest in sitting on the board, the skills or areas of expertise you can contribute and eligibility;